railsgirls/guides.railsgirls.com/_posts/2014-03-24-alternative-dev-environment.markdown

 #### Disappearing mouse

 If we click into this VirtualBox window, it catches our mouse, and it disappears without notice.
-You can get your mouse back: in the window's bottom right corner you can see the key combination what you have to press (on OS X it's left-cmd, on any other platforms is right-ctrl).
+You can get your mouse back: in the window's bottom right corner you can see the key combination what you have to press (on macOS it's left-cmd, on any other platforms is right-ctrl).

 ### Usage